rknagao/uci_default_credit_card/README.md

 ### Description

-This repository contains the analysis and developing of a ML for predicting loan delinquency using UCI public dataset 'Default of Credit Card Clients', which contains credit card payment data extracted in 2005 from a taiwanese credit institution.
+This repository contains the analysis and developing of a machine learning model for predicting loan delinquency using UCI public dataset 'Default of Credit Card Clients', which contains credit card payment data in 2005 extracted from a taiwanese credit institution.

 ### Presentation

-The model development is document in [Google Slides](https://docs.google.com/presentation/d/1N826A42aq2fd1OfPGGuEFNblbhqq3P51FE9tFO05lE4/edit?usp=sharing).
+The model development is documented in [Google Slides](https://docs.google.com/presentation/d/1N826A42aq2fd1OfPGGuEFNblbhqq3P51FE9tFO05lE4/edit?usp=sharing).

 ### Sources: